craft & passion

 We use only organically grown grains and flours.
 We are committed to supporting farmers who use sustainable practices in their fields to provide us with the raw materials for our baking.
 Our dollars help to support them and push them forward in their pursuit of using our land in an honorable fashion, as stewards of the earth, rather than pillagers.

 Another passion of ours is connecting with our local food system.
 Many of our grains and flours are grown and milled right here in Michigan.
-Our whole grain rye, spelt, barley and cornmeal all come from Ferris Organic Farm in Eaton Rapids, MI.
+Our whole grain rye, spelt, barley and cornmeal all come from organic farms in Michigan.
 We stone mill those grains in-house into flour with our small mill.
 Closing the gap between the field and the fire is a long-term goal of ours.
-We use eggs from Melody Bee Farms in Ada.
+We use eggs and grain from Melody Bee Farms in Ada.
 The ham we put into our ham & cheese croissant is from pigs free-ranged in Cassopolis, MI.
-We use Madcap coffee roasted right here in Grand Rapids, and are always looking for other roasteries we can support who are doing work we can feel good about.
+We use Littlefoot Coffee roasted in Grandville, MI, and are always looking for other roasteries we can support who are doing work we can feel good about.
 We have developed relationships with local organic farms who have begun growing grains for us so that we can use more and more grains grown right here in our community.

 We favor the use of very wet dough.
 That means when we are handling our doughs they are very sticky and messy.
 It is challenging to handle this type of dough, but the result is a bread that retains an unbelievable amount of moisture and stays moist longer than other breads.
 The wetness of the dough also helps to ensure our grains and flours are fully hydrated thus ensuring their more complete digestibility.